-- that Kent County Council were doing an excellent job supporting the Joint Committee; - the Annual Report template, which had been endorsed by all eleven member authorities; - all asset pools were being invited to talk to the government minister about progress.
-The ACCESS Pool were pleased with progress, believing it was progressing faster than most and delivering an efficient and effective asset pool.
-Three County Councillors representing the ACCESS Joint Committee, plus various officers were meeting with the government minister on 5th July; - an update on the management of the Link contract by the ACCESS Support Unit; - the challenges faced appointing a director to the Access Support Unit, and the likelihood that there was an excellent internal candidate coming through.
+- that Kent County Council were doing an excellent job supporting the Joint Committee; - the Annual Report, which had been endorsed by all eleven member authorities; - all asset pools were being invited to talk to the government minister about progress.
+The ACCESS Pool was proud, as it was progressing faster than most.
+Three County Councillors representing the ACCESS Joint Committee, plus various officers were meeting with the government minister today; - an update on the management of the Link contract by the ACCESS Support Unit; - the challenges faced appointing a director to the Access Support Unit, and the likelihood that there was an excellent internal candidate coming through.
 A Member observed that this would result in a succession planning issue for the authority in question; - Monitoring Officers of all partner authorities had reviewed the Governance Manual and endorsed the Inter Authority Agreement for progression through their respective governance processes.
-A view was being taken collectively by the Monitoring Officers as to whether this included material changes which required approval e.g. by each authority's full Council meetings; - Exempt Appendix D in the reports, which demonstrated some of the benefits ACCESS arrangements had brought to date. £477K savings had been achieved in investment management costs through the appointment of a new passive mandate (UBS), which included some of the revised passive and Smart Beta options which would be much more expensive outside of the ACCESS contract, and this blended return approach had outperformed UK equities by 3.2%, and using North American indices global equites in excess of 1.5%, generating additional returns net of fees in excess of £10M over the previous market capital approach.
-It was stressed that the ACCESS arrangements were not just about fee savings, but more importantly should be measured against value for money, which in essence is returns net of fees over a five to seven year duration.
-The issue of transparency was raised, and officers advised that many fees had been taken at source, whilst the Code of Transparency (CoT) was aiming to ensure integrity and consistency on how fees are shown.
-All equity and fixed income investment managers would be providing CoT statements during the 2019-20 financial year:
+A view was being taken collectively by the Monitoring Officers as to whether this included material changes which required approval e.g. by each authority's full Council meetings; - Exempt Appendix D in the reports, which demonstrated some of the benefits ACCESS arrangements had brought to date. £477K savings had been achieved in costs through the appointment of a new passive mandate (UBS), which included some of the revised passive and Smart Beta options which would be much more expensive outside of the ACCESS contract, and this blended return approach had outperformed UK equities by 3.2%, generating an additional £10M.
+It was stressed that the ACCESS arrangements were not just about fee savings, but also value for money.
+The issue of transparency was raised, and officers advised that many fees had been taken at source, whilst the Code of Transparency was aiming to ensure integrity and consistency on how fees are shown.
+All equity and fixed income investment managers would be providing statement of costs;

 Noting Exempt Appendix D, a Member asked about the story widely reported in the news about the Kent Pension Fund's investment in Neil Woodford's Equity Income Fund, and how this fitted in with the ACCESS arrangements.
 Officers confirmed that this was outside of the pooling arrangements and only affected the Kent Pension Fund.
-ACCESS was launching more sub-funds, and there could be up to 35 sub-funds in total: however, all sub-funds had to meet VFM and size criteria, and critically, all eleven ACCESS member authorities had an input.
+ACCESS was launching more sub-funds, and there could be up to 35 sub-funds in total: however, all sub-funds had to meet VFM and size criteria, and critically, all eleven ACCESS member authorities had to agree.
 A number of passive and active sub funds had been introduced to date but ultimately 75% of fee savings would arise when ACCESS ventured in to illiquids (infrastructure, property etc) which represented 25% of total Fund investments.
-However the illiquid agenda would take many years to transition due to the nature of long term commitments, for example existing arrangements requiring time to come to term and new arrangements which are invested through numerous years, a typical illiquid duration exceeds 10 years.